 How Are Drones Controlled?

 Autonomous control involves pre-programmed flight paths executed without human intervention.
 This is often done using software or apps on a connected device.
 Autonomous control is widely used in professional applications like mapping, surveying, and delivery services.

-See also What Sensors Are Used In Underwater Drones?
+See also What Are The Advancements In Aerial Drone Technology?

+How Are Drones Controlled?